amiresaye6/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Contact Us 📬

 Have a question or a topic suggestion?
-Reach out to us at [email@example.com](mailto:email@example.com) or on [Twitter](https://twitter.com/UrbanDesignPod).
+Reach out to us at [amyralsyd367@gmail.com](mailto:amyralsyd367@gmail.com).
 We'd love to hear from you! 📣

 ---